 Call centres are absolutely vital in getting public donations to us.
-So if your company has a UK-based call centre which your own volunteers can staff and provides a minimum of 70 phone lines on a ‘one number’ system, we’d love to hear from you.
+So if your company has a UK-based call centre which your own volunteers can staff and are interested in getting involved please read more here.

 There are lots of different ways to make a donation to Comic Relief.
 Just pick the way that’s easiest for you:

 Yes you can.
 You can make regular donations to Comic Relief by requesting a regular giving form from email@example.com.
 Alternatively, you can request a form by writing to us at Comic Relief, Marketing Team, 89 Albert Embankment, London SE1 7TP.
 Please remember to let us know your address.

 You can indeed.
 When making your will, please make sure to include our full name and details.
 That way you can be certain we’ll be properly identifiable as the recipient of your gift.
 It would be best to use this sentence:

 "Charity Projects (known as Comic Relief), a charity registered in England and Wales with number 326568 and in Scotland with number SC039730 whose registered office is at Comic Relief, 1st Floor, 89 Albert Embankment London SE1 7TP"

 Please do let us know if you decide to leave Comic Relief a legacy so we can say thank you.
 We'd also be interested to hear about the reasons you thought of us.
 Please email us at firstname.lastname@example.org.